fwupd/fwupd/plugins/scsi/README.md

 ## Introduction

 This plugin adds support for SCSI storage hardware.
-Devices are only enumerated and are not updatable.
+Most SCSI devices are enumerated and some UFS devices may also be updatable.

+Firmware is sent in 4kB chunks and activated on next reboot only.

+## Firmware Format

+The daemon will decompress the cabinet archive and extract a firmware blob in an unspecified binary file format.

+This plugin supports the following protocol ID:

+* org.jedec.ufs

 ## GUID Generation